ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 ## Web RAG

-At first glance, the task may not seem daunting.
+At first impact, the task may not seem daunting.
 We surely need a special Retriever that, instead of searching through a DB, searches through the Internet using a search engine.
 But the core concepts stay the same, and so, we assume, should the pipeline's graph.
 The end result should be something like this:

 ![Initial Web RAG Pipeline Graph](/posts/2023-10-26-haystack-series-canals/initial-web-rag-pipeline.png)